Accelerating impact-based forecasting - WCSSP case study

 Through strong international partnerships, the Weather and Climate Science for Service Partnership programme is supporting the implementation of impact-based forecasting around the world.

 What is impact-based forecasting?

-While traditional weather forecasts give an indication of what the weather will be, impact-based forecasting (IBF) considers the vulnerability of people and property to the weather and warns of the associated impacts, as well as the likelihood of them occurring.
+While traditionally weather forecasts have given an indication of what the weather will be, impact-based forecasting considers the vulnerability of people and property and warns of what the weather will do and what the impacts might be.

-Impact-based forecasting enables an integrated, authoritative message to be delivered to all parts of society so that everyone to take appropriate action to ensure personal safety and protect property.
+Impact-based forecasting enables an integrated, authoritative message to be delivered to all parts of society so that everyone can take appropriate action to ensure personal safety and protect property.

 The World Meteorological Organization recognises impact-based forecasting as best practice and the Weather and Climate Science for Service Partnership (WCSSP) Programme is accelerating the implementation of impact-based forecasting to benefit countries around the world.

 How is the impact of a severe weather event determined?